 In IT asset records and inventory, logically assigning objects to an organizational structure is crucial for maintaining order and data consistency.
 This applies to all infrastructure components such as computers, network devices, peripherals, licenses, and software.
 Each asset gains a clear organizational and operational context, which significantly improves daily IT operations-especially in environments where the number of assets grows dynamically.

-This approach makes asset records and inventory not only complete, but also clear and easy to maintain.
-Clear assignment allows faster asset identification, spatial analysis, and better planning of administrative and technical activities.
-These data are widely used in operational and management reports, internal audits, compliance checks, and IT asset control processes, turning inventory into a reliable source of organizational knowledge rather than just a static list of assets.
+This approach makes asset records and inventory clear and easier to manage.
+Well-defined assignment helps identify assets faster, analyze their placement, and plan administrative and technical activities.
+These data are used in reports, audits, compliance checks, and IT asset control processes, turning inventory into a practical source of operational knowledge rather than just a static list.

 Assigning locations in the ticketing system